strapi/documentation/docs/developer-docs/latest/development/backend-customization/services.md

 </code-block>
 </code-group>

-The service is now available through the `strapi.service('api::email.email').send(...args)` global variable.
+The service is now available through the `strapi.service('plugin::email.email').send(...args)` global variable.
 It can be used in another part of the codebase, like in the following controller:

 <code-group>
 <code-block title=JAVASCRIPT>